Kotlin/kotlinx.serialization/docs/basic-serialization.md

 <!--- TEST -->

+If the actual generic type is not serializable, compile-time error will be produced.

 ### Serial field names

-The names of the properties that are used in encoded representation, JSON in our examples, are the same as their names in the source code by default.
+The names of the properties used in encoded representation, JSON in our examples, are the same as their names in the source code by default.
 The name that is used for serialization is called a _serial name_ and can be changed using the [`@SerialName`][SerialName] annotation.
 For example, we can have a `language` property in the source, with an abbreviated serial name.